The Need for an Expert Witness in Your Divorce

 “If scientific, technical, or other specialized knowledge will assist the trier of fact to understand the evidence or to determine a fact in issue, a witness qualified as an expert by knowledge, skill, experience, training, or education may testify thereto in the form of an opinion or otherwise.”

-Child custody experts are typically used in combative custody matters between two parents to offer family court a recommendation on what to do with the child or children.
-These experts are usually mental health experts who meet with the children, parents, and any person who plays a large role in the child’s life.
+- Child custody experts are typically used in combative custody matters between two parents to offer the family court a recommendation on what to do with the child or children.
+These experts are usually mental health experts who meet with the children, parents and any person who plays a large role in the child’s life.

 Both child custody experts and forensic accountants are just two examples of why expert witnesses could be necessary in a divorce case in New Jersey.
 That being said, there is a multitude of experts that can be called upon for a variety of reasons.
 It’s also very important to consider the cost of using an expert witness in your case.